DIEP Flap Microsurgical Breast Reconstruction

 The DIEP (deep inferior epigastric perforator) flap was first described in 1991 by a Japanese microsurgeon.
 But, it wasn't until 1994 when Robert Allen reported that he had applied this flap to breast reconstruction that it was demonstrated what a big advantage the DIEP was over the TRAM flap.
 Dr. Allen was the first to recognize the benefits of this kind of reconstruction, and along with the Belgian surgeon Philipe Blondeel, he convinced a number of microsurgeons that the extra time, care and skill needed for this surgery was well worth the effort.
-Amazingly, even more than ten years later, few surgeons are performing this procedure and many do not recognize it's merits.

 The DIEP flap provides the necessary tissue for a breast reconstruction while sparing the loss of the rectus muscles and fascia.
 This provides the DIEP flap with significant benefits over the TRAM reconstruction.
 Yet the TRAM is still the much more common abdominal tissue breast reconstruction technique.

 According to American Society of Plastic Surgeon statistics, implant and expander reconstructions were more than 20 times more common that DIEP flap reconstructions in 2006.
 TRAM flaps were twice as common as DIEP flaps.
 No data was available on SIEA and TUG reconstructions, which are much less common.